MattLdwig/100-days-of-code/r1-log.md

 ### R1D47

 Improvement of my todo application with Vue.
 Used some things learned this week (user inputs - filters and mixins) to improve it.
 I made a Kata on CodeWars too.

+### R1D48

+Fighting a Codewars Kata and some revisions on Vue today.